SAP-samples/cloud-sfsf-benefits-ext/README.md

 ```

 ### Deploy and start the application
 The build process generates a web application archive `ROOT.war` under the `cloud-sfsf-benefits-ext/target` folder.
-Deploy this archive to your dev subaccount using a tool of your choice - SAP Cloud Platform Cockpit, SDK Tools, maven or Eclipse.
+Deploy this archive to your dev subaccount using a tool of your choice - SAP Business Technology Platform Cockpit, SDK Tools, maven or Eclipse.
 The command line for the SDK tools looks like this:

 ```
 neo deploy --account <dev_account_name> --application benefits --host <hana.ondemand.com> --user <SAP_user_id> --source cloud-sfsf-benefits-ext/target/ROOT.war
 ```

 Before you start the application, you have to bind it to a data source.
-You can do this via the SAP Cloud Platform Cockpit or in the console using the SDK tools:
+You can do this via the SAP Business Technology Platform Cockpit or in the console using the SDK tools:

 ```
 neo bind-db --account <dev_account_name> --application benefits --host <hana.ondemand.com> --id <db_id> --db-user <db_user> --db-password <db_pwd> --user <SAP_user_id>